ezeoleaf/awesome-golang-repositories/README.md

 [go-testparallel](https://github.com/leighmcculloch/go-testparallel): Go package that provides a function for making all tests in a suite run in Parallel without adding t.Parallel() to every test.
 [Golang-Regex-Tutorial](https://github.com/StefanSchroeder/Golang-Regex-Tutorial): Golang - Regular Expression Tutorial
 [create-read-update-delete-in-go](https://github.com/yongyuth-chuankhuntod/create-read-update-delete-in-go): create, read, update, and delete (CRUD) are the four basic operations of persistent storage.[1]
 CRUD is also sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information using computer-based forms and reports.
 [yamlenums](https://github.com/igrmk/yamlenums): This tool is similar to golang.org/x/tools/cmd/stringer but generates MarshalYAML and UnmarshalYAML methods
+[go-advice](https://github.com/cristaloleg/go-advice): List of advice and tricks for Go  ʕ◔ϖ◔ʔ